Frank-Tang17/CS308_Cellular_Automata_Simulator/README.md

 Known Bugs:
 * If the grid is smaller than 3x3 things will get weird
+* The graph for each simulation do not close by themselves when a new simulation is loaded
+* We can add a state 2 in a simulation that only has 2 states.
+For example, you can add a cell state that does not exist in the GameofLife Simulation, which may break the code.

 Extra credit:
 * We implemented all of the above features from the Complete portion of the assignment.
 We addressed every major bullet point and implemented at least one sub bullet point.